 Current Research Work

-Determining how to properly capture non-Newtonian effects and how they affect the behavior of fluids is important in many flows from cells to large engineering processes and an active area of research.
+- Complex Fluids: Determining how to properly capture non-Newtonian effects and how they affect the behaviour of fluids is important in many flows from cells to large engineering processes and an active area of research.

 - Gong, V.A.
 Shaik, G.J.
 Elfring, “Active particles crossing sharp viscosity gradients,” Scientific Reports, 13, 596, 2023.